 On Nov.
 4, 1982, a preview party was hosted and a contest was launched to find a new name for the center.
 The grand opening luncheon was held on Dec.
 6, 1982, when it was announced that Maureen Baublitt’s contest submission of “The Golden Hub” was the newly chosen title for the senior center, making her a $25 prize winner.

 At the time, Mrs. Baublitt said she came up with the name because the center and its various services and programs (including Meals on Wheels) reminded her of a wagon wheel with spikes shooting off in different directions, but remaining joined at the central hub.
 Plus, she said, the use of the word “golden” alluded to the senior citizens being in their “golden” years.

-Over the years, the Golden Hub has evolved through frequent renovations.
-In the past six years alone, the Hub has seen the ceilings raised, the carpeting replaced with wood-look vinyl floor covering, the dark paneled walls covered with wallpaper, new lighting, cabinets, and furniture installed, with a complete kitchen remodel and renovation of the bathrooms.
-This transformation was made possible by several large community grants, donations from the public and through the hard work of the Golden Hub board members and volunteers.
+The Golden Hub continues to operate at the 1009 N. Lincoln facility, and has made many improvements over the years and has evolved through frequent renovations.
+Some of the major improvements and enhancements have been to raise the ceilings, replaced the original carpeting with wood-look vinyl flooring, covered the the dark paneled walls with paintable wallpaper, installed new lighting, cabinets, and furniture, a complete kitchen remodel, renovation of the bathrooms, concrete paving of the main parking lot, addition of a limestone facing on the front of the building, and many changes to make our facility ADA compliant.
+This transformation was made possible by several large community grants, donations from the public, and the hard work of the Golden Hub Board members and volunteers.